rodrigopivi/Chatito/readme.md

 Encapsulates a set of keywords as possible values for an input variable.
 Argument definitions can only include alias operators or words.

+Important note: When an argument only defines an alias, like in this example @city > ~[newYork], the argument value variations will map to the alias id.  (e.g.: all new york variations inside city, will return newYork as value).

 ```
 %[timeAtCity]